Between Us (2016 film): Plot

 Dianne organizes big events, and meets Robert through work.
 Her company is doing a publicity event for his website.
 Going with him in his car to Long Beach, he makes a pass at her.
 Although she explains she's in a steady relationship, he kisses her.

 Dianne and Henry spontaneously get married at city hall, not even having wedding bands.
 They ask their limo driver to take them somewhere for drinks.
-Soon their giddyness changes, and Dianne starts crying.
+Soon their giddiness changes, and Dianne starts crying.
 Leaving in the limo, they decide to go home.

 Not long after the couple argues over the kiss.
 Henry storms off, and Dianne stays behind, drinking.
 Shortly thereafter she calls Robert, who comes for her in the car they had taken previously, driven by Nadia, who's clearly with him.

 Meanwhile, Henry finds Veronica at a gig, and they party wild through to the morning in a group.
 She tries to get a few to have an orgy with her and Henry, but they get no takers.

 Dianne has met Liam, a performer from an alternative theatrical piece she watches with Robert and Nadia.
 They spend all night talking and drinking.
 By morning, they go to hers for a drink and have sex.
 Dianne makes it clear it was a one off and isn't interested in more, disappointing him as he's going through a divorce.

 Henry has gone to Veronica's but it's not clear if they've had sex or not.
 He leaves her, splayed out naked and face down on her bed.
 Henry heads home, arriving before Liam has left.
 Enraged, he tries to fight him, but Liam is much stronger and pins him to the floor.
 Liam untruthfully says Dianna told him their relationship was over.

 Once they are alone, Henry goes to the bedroom supposedly to get things.
 When he comes out, they have a slap match and she starts to cry.
 He subdues her with an embrace.
 At first she declares she hates him, and he responds me too several times over, the struggle becomes a mutual embrace.
 They sway together, dancing.